ayrna/orca/doc/orca-install.md

 # ORCA detailed build and troubleshooting

 This a detailed install guide.
 If you have not done yet, please try the [Quick Install steps](orca-quick-install.md) before continuing.
+After this, if you are here, that means that there have been some errors when building the `mex` files.

-## Build from GNU/Linux terminal
+## Building `mex` files from the GNU/Linux terminal

 Under GNU/Linux, the simplest way to compile all the algorithms is to use the [Makefile](../src/Makefile) included in ORCA.
 This will compile all the algorithms and clean intermediate object files.

+### Matlab

 For building the mex files in MATLAB, you need to properly configure the MATLABDIR variable of [Makefile](../src/Makefile), in order to point out to the MATLAB installation directory (for instance `MATLABDIR = /usr/local/MATLAB/R2017b`).
 Then, from the `bash` terminal:
 ```bash